KouOuchi/ObjectGenoise/README.md

 And then rebuild the project, you can see test items in test explorer.

 ## Version and History
+0.84  * Update all CMakefile.txt to improve link boost's libraries.
 0.83  * Add CMake scripts.
 0.81  * runtime version is changed from 8.1 to 10.xxx
 0.80  * boost 1.64 + VS2015 support.